 Freshman Applicants: See pages 33-37.

 Junior-level applicants who satisfactorily complete course requirements will be given preference for admission.
 Applicants must satisfy the following requirements:

 1. Complete one year of approved college-level math, preferably courses in calculus equivalent to UCI's Mathematics 2A-B; if not available, two semester courses equivalent to other major-related math courses are acceptable.

 *NOTE: Additional computer science courses beyond the two required are strongly recommended, particularly those that align with the major(s) of interest.
-Java is used extensively in the curriculum; therefore, transfer students should plan to learn it by studying on their own or by completing a Java-related programming course prior to their first quarter at UCI.
+Java and C++ are used in the curriculum; therefore, transfer students should plan to learn these languages by studying on their own or by completing related programming courses prior to their first quarter at UCI.